 Different types of hormone replacement therapy (HRT) are available to women, providing them with a certain degree of freedom and choice to best suit their reproductive needs and lifestyles when it comes to balancing hormones.

 The varying types of HRT include, but are not limited to:

-- Implants.
-Implants require a minor surgical operation in which a tiny device containing estrogen is implanted under the skin and must be changed about once every six months.
+Implants.
+Implants require a minor surgical procedure in which a tiny, hormone-containing device is implanted under the skin, slowly releasing hormones over time.
+They must be changed once every few months.

 Topical creams, gels, and sprays.
 These topical applications offer women the hormones they need to be absorbed through the skin and into the bloodstream, thus bypassing the liver.
 They're usually applied daily.
 It is important to let them dry before touching the area.